c-blake/nio/FAQ.md

 procedure sounds like a nightmare.
 Repayment for low-levelness is true zero overhead IO (and easy access to SIMD speeds).
 Updates are also often rare to never; Yet analyses can hit large data sets 100s if not 100s of thousands of times.
-So, vectors/tables/tensors are apt while ACID is over-engineered and any cost is waste.
+So, vectors/tables/tensors are apt while ACID transactions are over- engineered.
+Any cost is waste.
 There may be a way to get mostly what you want IO-wise from LMDB but specifying structure of the data will still need something like NIO anyway.
 In short, there seems definite value to non-DB persistence formats.
 The closest analogue to envisioned NIO use cases is HDF5.

-### 8 - Ok..Why not HDF5?
+### 9 - Ok..Why not HDF5?

 Files & directories are a done deal.
 HDF5 heralds from NetCDF & earlier formats designed to work with very limited OS FSes of the 1970s & 1980s..E.g.
 DOS 8.3